Kolademikael/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents in a long format Display current directory contents, including hidden files (starting with .) display long format, numerical user groups and IDs, hidden files starting with (.) a script that creates a directory named my_first_directory in the /tmp/ directory
+Display current directory contents in a long format Display current directory contents, including hidden files (starting with .) display long format, numerical user groups and IDs, hidden files starting with (.) a script that creates a directory named my_first_directory in the /tmp Move the file betty from /tmp/ to /tmp/my_first_directory